 In December 2011, the Company entered into two secured revolving lines of credit with affiliates, both of whom are members.
-These loans have an interest rate of the affiliates' cost of funds, which was 3.71% and 3.93% as of December 31, 2013 and 2012, respectively.
+These loans have an interest rate of the affiliates' cost of funds, which was 4.20% and 3.93% as of December 31, 2015 and 2014, respectively.
 They are demand notes.
 The maximum that can be borrowed under these notes is \$1,500, at the discretion of the lenders.
-The actual amount borrowed was \$0 and \$1,108 as of December 31, 2013 and 2012, respectively, leaving \$1,500 and \$392, respectively, in available credit on those dates.
+The actual amount borrowed was \$0 at both December 31, 2015 and 2014, leaving \$1,500 in potential credit availability on those dates.
 There is no obligation of the affiliates to lend money up to the note amount.
 The security for the lines of credit includes all of the assets of the Company.
-The weighted average balance of affiliate borrowings outstanding was \$438 and \$986 for the years ended December 31, 2013 and 2012, respectively, and the interest expense was \$17 and \$38 for the same periods, respectively.
+The weighted average balance of affiliate borrowings outstanding was \$0 and \$32 for the years ended December 31, 2015 and 2014, respectively, and the interest expense was \$0 and \$1 for the same periods, respectively.